oleksturo/smint/README.md

 Android sample app

-App does initial MoEngage and Segment SDKs initialization and track events into Segment only.
+The app initializes MoEngage and Segment SDKs and tracks events into the Segment source.
+No events are tracked via MoEngage SDK.
+Only Segment SDK is used for event tracking.
-On the segment dashboard related destination and source are set.
+On the segment dashboard, related destination and source are set.
 Segment Destination to MoEngage is attached to the same workspaceId as the app.
-That destination contains events filer with whitelited events.
+That destination contains an events filer with whitelited events.

-It is expected that all events appears in Segment buy only whitelisted events appears in MoEngage.
+It is expected that all events appear in Segment, but only whitelisted events appear in MoEngage.

-# Hardcoded User ID
+## Hardcoded User ID

 `smint_usid`